georgiabains/tic-tac-toe/README.md

 [] 1.
 Display the location for each move in the format (col, row) in the move history list.

 [] 2.
 Bold the currently selected item in the move list.
-(Note: misunderstood this direction at first.
-My understanding was to bold the button onClick ... that was not the case.)

 [] 3.
 Rewrite Board to use two loops to make the squares instead of hardcoding them.